 Coffee is undoubtedly the most popular drink in the World.
-People around the World love coffee, and it is estimated that 400 billion cups of coffee are consumed each year.
-This makes coffee the most exported commodity in the World after oil.
+It is estimated that 400 billion cups of coffee are consumed each year.

 Breakfast in an average European and American household is incomplete without a great cup of coffee.
 There are hundreds of different brewing styles and recipes for coffee, and I must say all of them are delicious.